1. The Conversation

 3. In Utero, 20th Anniversary Edition

+As many critics have noted, In Utero owes much of its raw sound to producer Steve Albini (Pixies, Breeders, PJ Harvey), whom Cobain sought to help them break away from the glossy, over-produced sound of Nevermind.
+(Check out the production drama backstory involving DGC and remixed tracks.)
 The 20th Anniversary Edition comes in several formats and package options.
-I went with the The 3-LP vinyl set (180 gram vinyl cut at 45 RPMs) that includes in the original album, eight unreleased tracks recorded during the In Utero sessions, and Albini’s original mix for the two singles—”Heart-Shaped Box” and “All Apologies”—the studio remixed and replaced before going into production.
-While I agree that Albini’s the main reason In Utero sounds so good—he knows how to record drums better than just about any motherfucker on the planet—I still partial to famed R.E.M. producer Scott Litt’s original remixes (click that drama link) of “Heart-Shaped Box” and “All Apologies” due entirely to the fact that those are the first versions I heard and fell in love with, rendering all other mixes inferior for pure nostalgic reasons.
+I bought the 3-LP vinyl set (180 gram vinyl cut at 45 RPMs) that includes the original album, eight unreleased tracks recorded during the In Utero sessions, and Albini’s original mix for the two singles: “Heart-Shaped Box” and “All Apologies.”
+(The studio remixed and replaced his original tracks before going into production.)
+While I agree Albini’s the main reason In Utero sounds so good—he knows how to record drums better than just about any motherfucker on the planet—I’m still partial to famed R.E.M. producer Scott Litt’s original remixes (click that drama link) of “Heart-Shaped Box” and “All Apologies” due entirely to the fact that those are the first versions I heard and fell in love with, rendering all subsequent mixes inferior for purely nostalgic reasons.

 The new set is pricey, but it’s great to finally have all mixes, remixes, and unreleased tracks together in one package.
 More comprehensive review at Pitchfork if you’re into that sort of thing.